ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Points and Shapes.md

 aliases:
 ---
 TODO
 Grounded is on the ground, where gravity is pointing, not a wall.
-Surface point is mentioned in [[Darius' Dislocate]] Stable surface is mentioned in [[Gooey Punch]].
+Only a Surface point is mentioned in [[Darius' Dislocate]] Stable surface is mentioned in [[Gooey Punch]].
 Sphere [[Healing Nova]]